floroz/blog-posts/create-a-custom-rule-remark/create-a-custom-rule-remark.md

+---
+title: Create a Markdown custom linting rule for any JavaScript project using remark and remark-lint
+---

 > **TL;DR** In this article we are going to setup a basic JavaScript project to parse and compile markdown, and to create and configure custom linting rules using `remark` and `remark-lint`.

 - Check the [repository](https://github.com/floroz/blog-posts/tree/main/create-a-custom-rule-remark) with the example code.